vburckhardt/markdown-llm-corrector/samples/satellite_corrected.md

     terraform destroy -var-file=./input.tfvars`
     ```

-In the example's `variables.tf` file, all optional parameters are set to null by default.
-If you wish to configure an optional parameter, you need to override the default value.
+All optional parameters are set to null by default in the example's `variables.tf` file.
+If you want to configure an optional parameter, override the default value.